aistabci/abci-docs/en/docs/apps/cuquantum.md

 This document explains how to use cuQuantum Appliance according to the following flow.

 1. Convert cuQuantum Appliance to Singularity image executable by ABCI.
-2. Run it in an interactive job.
-3. Run IBM Qiskit Aer state vector simulations on a single node and multiple GPUs.
+2. Run IBM Qiskit Aer state vector simulations on a single node and multiple GPUs.
-4. Run state vector simulations with CUDA-aware Open MPI on multi-node multi-GPUs.
+3. Run state vector simulations with CUDA-aware Open MPI on multi-node multi-GPUs.

 ## Creating Singularity Images

 Create a Singularity image from the cuQuantum Appliance Docker image available at NVIDIA NGC (hereafter referred to as NGC).

+First, submit an interactive job and log in to the computation node.
-First, load the singularitypro module.
+After logging into the compute node, load the `singularitypro` module.

 ```
 [username@es1 ~]$ qrsh -g grpname -l rt_F=1 -l h_rt=1:00:00
 [username@g0001 ~]$ module load singularitypro
 ```

 Next, pull the cuQuantum Appliance Docker image provided by NGC as `cuquantum-appliance.img` (any name).